chaos-mesh/chaos-mesh/doc/io_chaos.md

 * **duration**: represents the duration of a chaos action.
 The duration might be a string with the signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as `"300ms"`, `"-1.5h"` or `"2h45m"`.
 * **delay**: defines the value of IO chaos action delay.
 The duration might be a string with the signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as `"300ms"`, `"-1.5h"` or `”2h45m”`.
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", and "h".
   If `Delay` is empty, the operator will generate a value for it randomly.
 * **errno**: defines the error code that is returned by an IO action.
-It and [errno](http://man7.org/linux/man-pages/man3/errno.3.html) defined by Linux system are consistent.
+It and the [errno](http://man7.org/linux/man-pages/man3/errno.3.html) defined by Linux system are consistent.
 It is an int32 string like `"2"`, `"2"` means `No such file or directory`.
 This field need to be set when you choose an `errno` or `mixed` action.
 If `errno` is empty, the operator will randomly generate an error code for it.
 See the [common Linux system errors](#common-linux-system-errors) for more Linux system error codes.
 * **percent**: defines the percentage of injection errors and provides a number from 0-100.
 The default value is `100`.